roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Overview.md

 # Overview

 CoreDNS is deployed in Container Service for Kubernetes \(ACK\) clusters and serves as a Domain Name System \(DNS\) server to provide DNS resolution services for workloads deployed in ACK clusters.
-This topic describes CoreDNS and its features.
-It also describes how CoreDNS resolves domain names in Kubernetes clusters.
+This topic introduces CoreDNS and its features, and describes how CoreDNS resolves domain names in Kubernetes clusters.

 ## Introduction to CoreDNS

 CoreDNS is a DNS resolver for Kubernetes clusters.
-CoreDNS resolves custom domain names from inside Kubernetes clusters or domain names from outside Kubernetes clusters.
-CoreDNS confains a variety of plug-ins.
+CoreDNS resolves custom internal domain names and external domain names.
+CoreDNS contains a variety of plug-ins.
 These plug-ins allow you to configure custom DNS settings and customize hosts, Canonical Name \(CNAME\) records, and rewrite rules for Kubernetes clusters.
 CoreDNS is hosted by [Cloud Native Computing Foundation \(CNCF\)](https://cncf.io/), which also hosts Kubernetes.
 For more information about CoreDNS, see [CoreDNS: DNS and Service Discovery](https://coredns.io/).

-ACK uses CoreDNS for service discovery in ACK clusters.
+ACK uses CoreDNS to implement service discovery in clusters.
 You can configure CoreDNS based on your requirements to support higher numbers of DNS queries in different scenarios.

 -   For more information about CoreDNS configurations in ACK clusters, see [Configure CoreDNS for an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Introduction and configuration of the DNS service in ACK clusters.md).
 -   For more information about how to use CoreDNS to improve the performance of DNS resolutions for an ACK cluster, see [Optimize DNS resolution for an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Optimize DNS resolution for an ACK cluster.md).

+**Note:**

+You can also use NodeLocal DNSCache to improve the stability and performance of service discovery in ACK clusters.
+NodeLocal DNSCache improves DNS performance by running a DNS caching agent on nodes as a DaemonSet.
+For more information about how to deploy NodeLocal DNSCache in an ACK cluster, see [Deploy Node Local DNS in an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Deploy Node Local DNS in an ACK cluster.md).

 ## Mappings between CoreDNS versions and Kubernetes versions

 ACK maintains a mapping between CoreDNS versions and Kubernetes versions.
 You can upgrade CoreDNS versions only when you upgrade Kubernetes versions for ACK clusters.
-The following table describes the mappings between CoreDNS versions and Kubernetes versions.
+The following table describes the mapping between CoreDNS versions and Kubernetes versions.

-**Note:** To view the current CoreDNS version of your cluster, log on to the ACK console, go to the **Pods** page, and then check the image version of the coredns-xxx pod.
-For more information, see [View pods in ACK clusters](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/View pods in ACK clusters.md).
+**Note:** To view the current CoreDNS version of your cluster, log on to the ACK console, go to the **Pods** page, and then check the image version of the pod named coredns-xxx.
+For more information, see [Manage pods](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Manage pods.md).

 |Item|Version|
 |----|-------|